-At the end of quarter one, there were 18 risks recorded in the Corporate Risk Register that are considered to have a significant impact on the achievement of the Council's objectives and legal obligations.
+At the end of quarter two, there were 18 risks recorded in the Corporate Risk Register that are considered to have a significant impact on the achievement of the Council's objectives and legal obligations.
 At the end of the quarter there were no corporate risks closed or risks escalated to the Corporate Risk Register.

-Overall, there are 11 Severe risks (risk scores 15 to 25); 4 Major risks (risk scores 7 to 14); 2 Moderate risks (risk scores 4 to 6); and one low risk (1-3) that are outlined in the report.
+There are 11 Severe risks (risk scores 15 to 25); 5 Major risks (risk scores 7 to 14); 1 Moderate risks (risk scores 4 to 6); and 1 low risk (1-3) that are outlined in the report.

-As set out in the Council's Risk Management Policy, Cabinet review the Corporate Risk management of significant risks.

-Register on a quarterly basis ensuring procedures are in place to monitor the
+As set out in the Council's Risk Management Policy, Cabinet are responsible for review of the Corporate Risk Register on a quarterly basis ensuring procedures are in place to monitor the management of significant risks.